qudo-code/qudo-code/README.md

 Quickly spin up a new NPM package with TS and linter.

 ## 🚀 [Turborepo Template](https://github.com/qudo-code/template--turborepo)
 A template to rule all new ideas.
-Contains [SvelteKit App Template](https://github.com/qudo-code/template--sveltekit) and [TS Package Template](https://github.com/qudo-code/template--package).
+Contains [SvelteKit Template](https://github.com/qudo-code/template--sveltekit) and [TS Package Template](https://github.com/qudo-code/template--package).